o19s/es-tmdb/README.md

+# ES-TMDB

 Elasticsearch Index for the [The Movie Database](http://themoviedb.com).

 Resources to stand up an EK stack for search relevance education, with an example index of movies.

+## Steps to get up and running:
+- Install the software (using either Docker or installing manually)
+- Index the TMDB movie data
+- Confirm Elasticsearch has the data
+- Install Postman (optional)

 # Install Elasticsearch w/ Dependencies